January 2017: Axign has been at the Consumer Electronics Show (CES), Las Vegas, 5 – 8 January 2017. During the exhibition the features […]

 We are proud that Axign is the second company that will receive a loan from the Proof of Concept Fund for the design and development of our innovation in high end audio amplifiers.
 The loan of €250.000 will be divided in two payments.
 The contract will be signed today.

-With our invention we wants to build a high end digital audio amplifier with smaller and cheaper components, whilst saving energy through raised efficiency in the chip.
+With our invention we want to build a high end digital audio amplifier with smaller and cheaper components, whilst saving energy through raised efficiency in the chip.
 The loan will be used to elaborate on the invention and to develop a demonstrator to test if the design principles deliver the desired outcome in practice.
-We expect to deliver our new product to a market at the end of 2015.

-Axign has recently spun out of Axiom IC, a company that was acquired by the Canadian Teledyne DALSA in 2013.
-Axign develops controllers for audio amplifiers in the high end audiomarket.
+Axign has recently spun out of Axiom IC, a company that was acquired by the Teledyne DALSA in 2013.